 The Eagle Trace Subdivision is comprised of about 250 homes located on the slopes of Roxy Ann Peak in Medford, the eighth-largest city in the State of Oregon and the largest in the beautiful Rogue Valley.
 Medford's amenities include two large medical centers, an indoor shopping mall, many restaurants, small shops, and a myriad of entertainment venues.
 It also has fourteen elementary schools, two middle schools, and two high schools.
 The subdivision is just minutes away from many outdoor activities, including skiing, fishing, biking, boating, hiking, rafting, and more.
 A short drive will also get you to the breathtaking Crater Lake National Park, Oregon's only national park.

 The Eagle Trace Home Owners' Association (ETHOA) helps to keep the subdivision safe and beautiful for everyone by keeping the community connected and providing a place for members' complaints or concerns to be heard.
 Home owners within the subdivision are encouraged to become members of ETHOA.
-They may contact the Membership Committee and join for an initial fee of $12.50 per person per household.
+They may register and join for an initial fee of $12.50 per person per household.
 A maximum of two residents per household may become members.

 ETHOA has a general meeting of members and officers every spring unless there is a need to conduct business at other times during the year.
 These meetings usually include nominations and voting for officers, as well as neighborhood information, breakfast, and door prizes.
 See the 2023 Meeting Minutes and Treasurer's Report for more information about our most recent meeting.